Jessica Rowe: 1996–2005: Ten News at Five and The Best of Times, The Worst of Times

-2006–2008: Rowe joins Today and moves to the Seven Network
+2006–2008: Today and move to the Seven Network

 In 2006, Rowe joined the Nine Network to host the Today breakfast show, alongside Karl Stefanovic, replacing Tracy Grimshaw.
 Network Ten pursued legal action over Rowe's defection to the Nine Network, citing a clause within Network Ten's contract that prevented her from working with a competing broadcaster until June 2006.
 The case was dismissed by the Supreme Court on 30 December 2005, allowing Rowe to debut on Today on 30 January 2006.

-Her arrival at Today was met with initial criticism including "on-air giggling, absence of serious journalistic credentials and lack of chemistry with co-host Karl Stefanovic".
-Rowe was also criticised over an on-air gaffe involving Australian Brigadier Michael Slater, which revealed during a live cross that the interview from Dili, East Timor was being stage managed when Rowe tried to use old looting and violence footage, even though Brigadier Slater told her it was a "couple of days old".
+Her arrival at Today was met with initial criticism, including "on-air giggling, absence of serious journalistic credentials and lack of chemistry with co-host Karl Stefanovic".
+Rowe was also criticised over an on-air gaffe involving Brigadier Michael Slater, which revealed during a live cross that the interview from Dili, East Timor, was being stage managed when Rowe tried to use old looting and violence footage, even though Slater told her it was a "couple of days old".

-During this time Nine Network CEO Eddie McGuire made a public statement in June 2006 stating the claims Rowe was to be "sacked" were part of "a malicious and unprecedented vilification campaign" This followed the sworn evidence in an affidavit from Nine Network's former Head of News Mark Llewellyn that McGuire had threatened to "bone" Rowe during a meeting with executives.
+During this time Nine Network CEO Eddie McGuire made a public statement in June 2006 stating that the claims Rowe was to be "sacked" were part of "a malicious and unprecedented vilification campaign" This followed the sworn evidence in an affidavit from Nine Network's former head of news, Mark Llewellyn, that McGuire had threatened to "bone" Rowe during a meeting with executives.

 On 6 May 2007, Rowe left the Nine Network due to "payment disputes" after her return from maternity leave.

 In 2007, Rowe returned to TV and joined the Seven Network as a news presenter for Seven News in Sydney.
 She was also announced as a cast member on the seventh series of Dancing with the Stars alongside Patti Newton and Mark Beretta.
 Rowe finished seventh place on the show.

-2009–2012: Rowe joins Weekend Sunrise
+2009–2012: Weekend Sunrise

 In December 2010, Rowe was appointed news presenter on Weekend Sunrise replacing Sarah Cumming and Sharyn Ghidella.
 She also held other presenting roles on the Seven Network until her departure from the network in 2013.

 In 2011, Rowe published Love, Wisdom, Motherhood (Allen & Unwin), a collection of her interviews with other Australian mothers on their experiences with motherhood.
-The book included interviews with the likes of Quentin Bryce, Lisa McCune, Wendy Harmer and Tina Arena.
+The book included interviews with Quentin Bryce, Lisa McCune, Wendy Harmer and Tina Arena.

 In April 2012, Rowe appeared as the narrator in the stage production of Side By Side By Sondheim at the Theatre Royal in Sydney as part of a gala concert featuring Ruthie Henshall.
 The gala was held to support White Ribbon Australia, a charity which seeks to raise awareness of violence against women.
 This was part of an ongoing tour, which had started in April 2011 at Sydney's Seymour Centre.